Fostering the next generation of writers in Saskatchewan.

 You just need to enjoy writing and have a desire to develop your skills.

 These workshops are offered free of charge to participants and are held in partnership with local libraries and festivals.
+To support these programs, please consider making a donation here.

 How to Apply